Dr. Mario World

 was a 2019 match-three mobile game developed and published by Nintendo in collaboration with Line Corporation and NHN Entertainment.

-Nintendo officially announced on July 28, 2021 that the Dr. Mario World service would end on November 1, 2021 at 2 AM North American Eastern Standard Time.
-The game was shut down at 2 AM North American Eastern Standard Time with no reasons specified, rendering the game completely unplayable.
+On July 28, 2021, Nintendo announced that the game's services would end on November 1, 2021 at 2 AM North American Eastern Standard Time.
+The game was shut down on the stated date and time, rendering the game completely unplayable.